Print3M/epic/README.md

 }
 ```

-Kiedy używasz `pic-compile` kompilator definiuje symbol preprocesora `PIC`.
-Jest to mniej przydatne, ale możesz go użyć do wykluczenia czegoś z kompilacji `monolith`.
+When using `pic-compile`, the compiler defines the `PIC` preprocessor symbol.
+This is less common but useful for excluding code from monolith compilation.

 #### Mixing C and C++

-It's possible to use C, C++ or both in the same project.
-Just calling C++ functions from C remember to use `extern "C"` in the header of C++ function to avoid name mangling and linking errors.
-I generally recommend to stick to one of these languages for the entire project but you are free human being.
+You can use C, C++, or both in the same project.
+When calling C++ functions from C, remember to use `extern "C"` in the C++ function header to avoid name mangling and linking errors.
+I generally recommend sticking to one language for the entire project, but you're a free human being.

-### Troubleshooting

-1. Clean directory with your object file and run `pic-compile` + `pic-link` again.
-2. Test monolith version (more reliable).
-3. Check if you follow EPIC Shellcoding Guide.
-4. Run `--debug`.
-5. Check linker map.

-### EPIC Limitations

-* Supported platform: x86-64
-* C / C++ languages
+#### Other shellcode quirks

+You cannot use C++ exceptions.
+They will not work.

+However, you can use switch statements, string literals (both: `"test"` and `L"test`), C++ namespaces, templates and inline assembly.
+They will run normally.

 ### FAQ

-#### Funkcja importowana z modułu się nie wykonuje

-Sprawdź linker map file w `assets/` (po wykonaniu `pic-link`) czy ta funkcja w ogóle jest linkowana do finalnego PIC payloadu.
-Jeśli jest linkowana, to problem na 95% jest w twoim kodzie.
-To znaczy, że z jakiegoś powodu doszło do dead code elimination.
-Sprawdź czy nie wywołujesz funkcji C++ z kodu C bez `extern "C"`.
+#### Troubleshooting

+1. Rebuild from scratch – Clean your object files directory and run `pic-compile` + `pic-link` again
+2. Test with `monolith` – Compile a monolith version with debugging code to verify basic functionality.
+3. Review your code – Ensure you're following all EPIC Coding Guide rules.
+4. Inspect the linker map – Check the linker map in `assets/` after running `pic-link` to verify which functions are included in the final payload.
+5. Enable debug output – Run with the `--debug` flag to see detailed compilation and linking information.

+If nothing helps, you are cooked.

+#### EPIC Limitations

+* Supported architecture: x86-64 only
+* Supported languages: C and C++

+#### Module function doesn't execute

+Check the linker map file in `assets/` (generated after running `pic-link`) to verify the function is linked into the final PIC payload.
+If it's linked but still not executing, the issue is most likely in your code (96.5% probability).
+This typically indicates dead code elimination occurred.
+Verify you're not calling C++ functions from C code without using `extern "C"`.

-#### Czy muszę używać inline functions w shellcode?
+#### Do I need to use `inline` functions in shellcode?

-Nie.
-Stosuj funkcje jak chesz, tak jak w normalnym kodzie, pamiętaj tylko, żeby funkcje eksportowane z modułu oznaczać makrem `MODULE`.
+No. Use functions normally as you would in regular code.
+Just remember to mark functions exported from modules with the `MODULE` macro.

-### Co to jest `monolith`?
+### What is `monolith`?

-Monolith is simply a compilation of your entire project, just like any other non-PIC code.
-Monolith is a standard `.exe` file that can use the standard library, global variables, and so on.
-So why use `monolith`?
-For debugging purposes only :)
+Monolith is simply a compilation of your entire project as standard non-PIC code.
+It's a normal `.exe` file that can use the standard library, global variables, and all typical language features.
+The purpose of monolith is debugging — it allows you to test your payload logic with standard debugging tools like `printf()`.

 #### Why are global variables not usable in PIC payload?

-Zmienne globalne potrzebują pamięci typu RW, żeby działać.
-Istotą shellcode'u jest to, że wystarczy zaalokować pamięć RX i go wykonać, nie trzeba martwić się o specjalne sekcje RW.
-Istnieją pewne tricki np. wykorzystany w Stardust project, który polega na tym, że shellcode już w trakcie wykonania sam sobie zmienia uprawnienia do sekcji `.bss` i `.data`, że by móc korzystać ze zmiennych globalnych.

-To podejście ma jednak wady, których chciałem uniknąć:

-1. Podejście wymaga dodatkowego kodu ;p
-2. Shellcode musi wykonać funkcję Windows API do zmiany uprawnień stron pamięci.
-Jest to dodatkowa informacja dla kernela.
-Chciałem tego uniknąć.
-3. Po trzecie shellcode musi być trochę większy, żeby sekcja `.bss` i `.data` zaczynały się od nowej strony pamięci.

-Po to stworzyłem CPU-based global variable...
+Global variables require read-write (RW) memory sections to function.
+The essence of shellcode is that you only need to allocate executable (RX) memory and run it — no special RW sections required.

+There are workarounds, such as the technique used in the Stardust project, where shellcode modifies its own `.bss` and `.data` section permissions at runtime to enable global variables.
+However, this approach has drawbacks I wanted to avoid:

+1. It requires additional code.
+2. The shellcode must call Windows API functions to change memory page permissions, providing extra information to the kernel.
+3. The shellcode must be a little bit larger to ensure `.bss` and `.data` sections start on new memory pages.

+This is why I created the CPU register-based global variable mechanism instead.

 #### Why are `pic-compile` and `pic-link` separate commands?

-Możesz raz skompilować, ale wielokrotnie linkować do różnych modułów tworząc za każdym razem unikatowy shellcode.
+This separation enables you to compile once but link multiple times with different module combinations, creating a new shellcode each time without recompiling.

 #### Why is PIC extracted from a PE file?

-Dead code elimination doesn't work for linker output "binary".
+You can use the "binary" format as the linker output, but then dead code elimination doesn't work.

-To hack this I use MinGW-w64 toolchain `gcc` with custom linker script (`ld`) to PE and then extracting PIC `.text` section using `objcopy` to final `payload.bin` output.
-It works like a charm.
-This way the final payload is smaller then ever.
+To work around this, I use the MinGW-w64 toolchain (`gcc`) with a custom linker script (`ld`) to produce a PE file, then extract the PIC `.text` section using `objcopy` to create the final `payload.bin`.
+This approach works excellently and produces the smallest possible payload.

-#### Do I have to manually align the stack before calling a Windows API?
+#### Do I have to manually align the stack before calling Windows API?

-Nie, Mingw robi to automatycznie.
-Musisz jednak oznaczyć każdą funkcję Windows API makrem `WINAPI`.
+No, MinGW handles stack alignment automatically.
+However, you must mark every Windows API function with the `WINAPI` macro.

 #### Why is the entry point called `__main_pic` and not simply `main()`?

-If you implement `main()` function no matter how hard I tried it's always treated special by GCC compiler.
-No matter how many compiler flags, function attributes and linker scripting I used there's always generated unnecessary call to `__main()` at the beginning of `main()`.
-It means you need to implement this stupid `__main()` somehow, otherwise there's an linker error.
-The reason for this is behaviour is unknown and I found no way to disable it.
+When implementing a `main()` function, GCC always treats it specially regardless of compiler flags, function attributes, or linker script configurations.
+It invariably generates an unnecessary call to `__main()` at the beginning of `main()`, requiring you to implement a dummy `__main()` function to avoid linker errors.
+The reason for this behavior is unknown and I found no way to disable it.

-Solution to this problem is using `main()` as entry point and implement dummy empty `__main() {}` function.
-It works, but honestly I wanted my code to be as clean as possible with no dummy functions!
+One solution is using `main()` as the entry point and implementing an empty `__main() {}` function.
+While this works, I wanted the code to be as clean as possible without dummy functions.

-Another solution is not to use `main()` at all.
-I created `__main_pic()` function and EPIC uses it as an entry point.
-It works flawlessly.
+The better solution is avoiding `main()` entirely.
+I created the `__main_pic()` function as the entry point instead, and it works flawlessly.

-#### Why does EPIC implement its own `libc` and `win32` headers instead of using those from MinGW?
+#### Why does EPIC implement its own `libc` and `win32` headers instead of using MinGW's?

-Oczywiście shellcode nie może mieć żadnych zależności, ale teoretycznie EPIC mógłby używać definicji typów i makr z domyślnych plików nagłówkowych MinGW, prawda?
-Nie, ponieważ domyślne header files są jednym wielkim bloatem, śmietnikiem i dodają kod bez Twojej wiedzy.
-Powodują błędy w kompilacji, nawet jeśli używasz tylko definicji typów i makr.
-Poza tym zachęcają do używania funkcji, których nie możesz użyć, np, `printf()`.
+Obviously, shellcode cannot have external dependencies, but theoretically EPIC could use type definitions and macros from default MinGW headers, right?
+Wrong.
+Default header files are bloated and add code without your knowledge, causing compilation errors even when you only use type definitions and macros.
+They also encourage using functions that are unavailable in shellcode, like `printf()`.

-Just including default Windows MinGW-w64 header files throws some errors during compilation.
-For example, it requires SSE to be enabled to compile successfully and I want it to be disabled.
-This is the reason why I don't use default Windows headers but include only custom ones.
+Simply including default Windows MinGW-w64 headers throws compilation errors with EPIC compiler flags.
+For example, they require SSE to be enabled, which I want disabled.
+This is why EPIC provides custom headers instead of using default ones – to have full control over your code.

 #### Can I check exactly which functions are linked to the PIC payload?

-Tak.
+Yes.
+EPIC automatically generates a linker map after running `pic-link`, saved in the `assets/` directory.

-It's possible to generate map of linked sections.
-Great tool for deep inspection of linker's work.
-Use `-Map=linker.map` parameter.
-This file shows which sections (section == function when used with `-ffunction-sections`) are discarded and which are linked into the final payload.
-It shows the layout of linked sections and their size.
-Great tool for debugging.
+This map shows which sections (when using `-ffunction-sections`, each section represents a function) are discarded and which are linked into the final payload.
+It displays the layout of linked sections and their sizes — an excellent debugging tool for deep inspection of the linker's work.

 #### Can I manually disassemble the PIC payload?

 Yes.
-Use this command:
+Use the following command:

 ```bash
 objdump -D -b binary -m i386:x86-64 -M intel payload.bin